Logo - The Possums baby and toddler sleep program.

 3. Reverse pressure softening of the areola may help a baby who is having difficulty coming on due to engorgement.
 You can find out about reverse pressure softening, including a video demonstration, here.

-4. Hand expression of your milk is not as effective as a vacuum for milk removal but has a place in the management of engorgement for some women.
+4. Hand expression of your milk is not as effective as a vacuum for milk removal but has an important place in the management of engorgement for some women.
 Hand expression risks backpressure and micro-vascular trauma in a very tight full breast, and should be used carefully, without causing pain.
+Hand expression is more sensitive to your breasts than pumping, but some ladies choose to try some very gentle pumping, too.
 You can find a demonstration of hand expression here.

-5. Regular anti-inflammatories may help if you have a severe engorgement, though there haven't been research studies on this.
-Anti-inflammatories may help interrupt the cycles of raised pressure in the breast stroma or connfective tissue caused by interstital or tissue fluid, which occludes your milk ducts, which then causes worse swelling.
-(Having frequent let-downs from frequent flexible breastfeeds or gentle hand expression in a warm shower is, to my mind, by far the most powerful way of doing that though.)
+5. Anti-inflammatories (ibuprofen two 200 mg tablets every eight hours) may be helpful if you have a severe engorgement, though there haven't been research studies on this.
+Anti-inflammatories may help interrupt the cycles of raised pressure in the breast stroma or connective tissue caused by interstital or tissue fluid, which occludes your milk ducts, which then causes worse swelling.
+Having frequent let-downs from frequent flexible breastfeeds or gentle hand expression in a warm shower is, I would argue, by far the most powerful way of relieving cycles of backpressure and fluid though.

 6. Some women with very generous breasts might benefit from gentle movement of the breasts with the palms of their hands, as long as this doesn't cause pain.
 Pain is your body's warning that something isn't right, and we do need to listen to this.